-Biogas generation from organic wastes at landfill sites near big cities of Pakistan

-The most abundant biomass that has the sustainable collection and supply mechanism is municipal solid waste (MSW).
+Biogas generation from organic wastes at landfill sites near big cities of Pakistan the most abundant biomass which has the sustainable collection and supply mechanism is municipal solid waste (MSW).

-By dumping the MSW in a proper landfill and utilising landfill gas for electricity generation, this huge untapped potential can be utilised.
+By dumping the MSW in a proper landfill and utilizing landfill gas for electricity generation, the huge untapped potential can be utilized.

-The gross quantity of MSW generated in the eight major cities of the country is estimated to be 25,352 tonnes/day with the collection efficiency of only 64 per cent.
-Even with the current state, a proper landfill constructed at these eight cities, there is potential of at least 50MW of electricity to export to the grid by the year 2030.
-This will reduce 0.43 MtCO2 from 2012 to 2030.
+Gross quantity of MSW generated in the 8 major cities of the country estimated to be 25,352 tons/day with the collection efficiency of only 64%.
+Even with the current state a proper landfill constructed at these 8 cities, there is at least potential of 50MW of electricity export to the grid by year 2030.
+Which will reduce 0.43 MtCO2 from 2012 to 2030.

-With the implementation of landfill and biogas power plants, there will be more health and environmental benefits than simple electricity generation.
+With the implementation of landfill and biogas power plants.
+There will be more health and environmental benefits then simple electricity generation.
 The cities will be cleaner and overall health of people will increase.